Tyclonie/Discord-Application-Bot/README.md

 Setup Tutorial: https://www.youtube.com/watch?v=GDiUAc5tCOg

 ## Background Information
-The bot was built a year before the public release and is also no longer updated by me.
+The bot was built a year before the public release and is also no longer updated by me and is potentially outdated.
 Before a couple of changes I made before publicly releasing the source code, the bot was designed to be distributed by Zap Development, but they chose not to.

 ## Licensing
 Please abide by the license I have provided in license.txt while using the bot or modifying it.